SAP-samples/integration-mcp-gateway/tutorials/composed-mcp-server/exercises/ex1/README.md

 Your graph `plantsupplyrisk-XX` (replace **`XX`** with your assigned participant number) will appear in the list with status **Available**.
 Click on it to open it.

-> [!NOTE]
-> After opening, the graph status changes to **Draft**.
-This happens because linking a Model Extension is a configuration change that requires a fresh activation cycle.

 ![Business Data Graphs list](../../resources/screenshots/ex1-step10-bdg-list.png)

 ### Step 2 — Add the Model Extension